What is Structural Glass?

 If you are working on a project using structural glass and need to discuss the in-depth frameless glass design details before an order is placed we recommend that you come to our showroom in Amersham where you can meet with one of our expert consultants.
 They will be able to sketch out a typical design detail and you will even have the opportunity to meet with someone from the design team to discuss the detail in person.

 In instances where full working drawings are required at a design stage, for a sensitive or listed building project, for instance, a deposit can be placed with us for the architectural glazing solution which will allow us to commence with the structural glass design details.
 The architectural glazing package can then be novated onto the builder's contract once they have been appointed.

 We also have an informative article named "What to Consider when Specifying Structural Glass" which we recently posted over on our blog which you may well find useful.

 The Importance of Experience

-IQ’s experience and expertise in the area of structural glass is wide-reaching, having worked on some of the most challenging and complex glass projects within the UK over the past 20 years.
+IQ’s experience and expertise in the area of structural glazing is wide-reaching, having worked on some of the most challenging and complex glass projects within the UK over the past 20 years.

-There are many areas of design and implementation to take into consideration when creating a structural glass installation, including installation feasibility, access to site, experienced installers, weatherproofing and precise silicone application.
+There are many areas of design and implementation to take into consideration when creating a structural glazing installation, including installation feasibility, access to site, experienced installers, weatherproofing and precise silicone application.

-As each installation of structural glass created by IQ Glass is bespoke and designed to suit each design requirement this in-depth working knowledge of frameless glazing and its working boundaries is imperative.
+As each installation of architectural glass created by IQ Glass is bespoke and designed to suit each design requirement this in-depth working knowledge of frameless glazing and its working boundaries is imperative.